Click Here To Schedule A Consultation

 Medium peels treat deep lines and wrinkles, melasma, acne scars, PIH, and skin discoloration/pigmentation.
 The chemicals in these peels are more concentrated and penetrate deeper into the skin than light chemical peels.
 This type of chemical peel will exfoliate your skin, and it is expected to experience redness and tightness in the treatment area immediately after the procedure.
 Moisturizers, lotions, and sunscreen should be used throughout this process, and strict sun avoidance is essential to prevent a recurrence of the underlying skin condition.
 Medium peels generally peel for 7 to 10 days.

 Dermatologists and plastic surgeons use deep chemical peels to treat deeper lines and wrinkles, severe acne scarring, pre-cancerous cells, and extensive sun damage.
 These peels penetrate the dermal layers of the skin and often include phenol acid as one of their peeling agents.
-There are special considerations for deep peels like skin tone, use of an anesthetic, and who can perform this procedure.
+There are special considerations for deep peels, such as skin tone, use of anesthetic, and who can perform this procedure.
 Patients with darker skin tones should stick with light to medium peels, as deep peels can cause adverse effects like hyperpigmentation and skin discoloration.
 Deep peels often require the use of a numbing agent or sedation and should only be performed by a board-certified dermatologist like Dr. Green.
-Potential side effects of improperly performed deep chemical peels are blisters and burns.
+Potential side effects of improperly performed deep chemical peels include blisters and burns.
 The recovery period is usually two to three weeks, during which skin crusting may occur, and you will need to practice strict sun avoidance and apply SPF 50 consistently.
 Proper sun protection, including appropriate use of sunscreen, is essential following a chemical peel.
 The American Academy of Dermatology reports that while 80% of Americans understand the importance of reapplying sunscreen, only around 30% actually do.
 Sun exposure following a chemical peel treatment can result in skin irritation and even permanent damage.
 When you work with Dr. Green for your chemical peel procedure, she will provide you with all of the pertinent aftercare information necessary for achieving and maintaining optimal results.

 32 NF cosmelan 3w ANGLER MGwatermark